Calvin, take a look by the telephone and tell me what you see. Calvin:

 - American Dragon Jake Long's Muggle Best Friends Spud and Trixie aren't such good babysitters for Jake's sister Haley — but she is a dragon too.
 A rare case of Idiot Hero Babysitter from Hell.

 - A robot babysitter (voiced by Sarah Silverman) looks after Meatwad in an episode of Aqua Teen Hunger Force.
 It's soon revealed she is psychotic and abusive.
+Though, Frylock had no idea she was like this, and when she shows her true colors he melts her with his eye lightning.

 - South Park: Stan's sister occasionally works as a babysitter, and she's terrible.